 3. Always know who did what, when

 Internal fraud and human error lurk in the background as a constant threat to your financial operations.
-In fact, investigations by the Association of Certified Fraud Examiners confirm that 78% of fraud losses are committed by internal employees.
+In fact, investigations by the Association of Certified Fraud Examiners reveal that employee fraud cost organizations more than $7 billion in the past year.
 With an automated payment solution, you can remove the blinders and maintain ideal levels of visibility into who did what and when, eliminating the unknowns that can cripple your business.

 4. Make better decisions based on facts

 In the world of finance you can’t afford to make decisions based on gut feeling, not when the success of your business is at stake.
 Cold, hard data is essential to make the best decisions.
-Yet according to the Institute of Financial Operations, 33% of finance professionals don’t even know how much they’re spending to process invoices.
+Yet according to PwC, even in top companies, analysts spend 40% of their time gathering data, not analyzing.
 Don’t fall victim to this lack of visibility!
 Adopting payment automation will help monitor financial activity to optimize decision making.

 5. Plan for growth